-If six month +/- 60 day PHQ-9 or PHQ-9M is less than five; is considered a numerator case for rate calculation.
+If six month +/- 60 day PHQ-9 or PHQ-9M is reduced by 50% or greater; is considered a numerator case for rate calculation.

 Reporting of this measure is currently at the clinic and medical group level.

 Risk adjustment methodology uses individual patient level variables (age, insurance product depression severity level and zip code based deprivation index) to adjust for these variables at the clinic site and medical group practice level.
 Age is a continuous variable.
 Insurance product is Commercial, Medicare, Minnesota Health Care Plans (MHCP) and Cash or Uninsured patients.
-Depression severity level is based on the index PHQ-9 or PHQ-9M score, Moderate (PHQ9 below 15), Moderately Severe (PHQ9 15 to 19), Severe (PHQ9 over 19).
+Depression severity level is based on the index PHQ-9 or PHQ-9M score, Moderate (PHQ9 below 15), Moderately Severe (PHQ915 to 19), Severe (PHQ9 over 19).
 The risk adjustment employs an actual to expected methodology where the actual measure result remains unaltered, instead a risk adjusted comparison is created based on same proportions of the risk factors that the clinic has.
 Our MNHealthscores website displays both the actual and expected rates in the detailed view.

-sp.23.
-Attach a copy of the instrument (e.g. survey, tool, questionnaire, scale) used as a data source for your measure, if available.
+sp.
+23. Attach a copy of the instrument (e.g. survey, tool, questionnaire, scale) used as a data source for your measure, if available.

-[Response Begins] Copy of instrument is attached.
-[Response Ends]
+Copy of instrument is attached.

-Attachment: PHQ9.pdf Attachment: 0711_PHQ-9-Modified-For-Teens-64711 GLAD-PC.pdf sp.24.
-Indicate the responder for your instrument.
+Attachment: 1884 PHQ-9-Modified-For-Teens-64711 GLAD-PC.doc